 One feature that makes Montana’s website experience unique is its “Made by You” drawing app that allows customers to create their own composition, find prices, and share the drawing with a retailer.

-To convey the top-notch, real-life brand experience online, Brown Jordan introduced a rich website experience with high-quality product visualization, a 360-degree HD viewer, and a 4K zoom option that enables customers to virtually examine the products.
-After implementing 3D visualization on its website, Brown Jordan noticed a 120% increase in the average time on page, 20% growth of new user visits, and 22% increase in new sessions.
+To convey the top-notch, real-life brand experience online, Knoll introduced a rich website experience with high-quality product visualization, a 360-degree HD viewer, and a 4K zoom option that enables customers to virtually examine the products.

-Using the product configurator, customers can choose from different fabrics, side or back panels, frame finishes, and throw pillows.
-After configuring the product of their choice, consumers can download a spec sheet with the selected configuration.
+Using the product configurator, customers can choose from different fabrics, upholstery types, and leg finishes.
+After configuring the product of their choice, consumers can download an image with the selected configuration.

 Neptune is a British interior and lifestyle brand that designs and makes furniture, lighting, and accessories for the whole home.
 The moment you open Neptune’s website, the attention to detail distinguishes them from other traditional furniture brands.